dkuntz2/docify/javatests/readme.md

 5. Okay, lots of updates between previous notes, BUT, the system now has fun time with the docblock, and displays most of the things you want to see, in a somewhat useful format.
 I still need to get the method header, but that shouldn't be that hard...

+6. Only prints the separator if it's not the last docblock section.